Aniket965/ComputerVisionfun/README.md

-# ComputerVisionfun
+# ComputerVisionfun 😀 😃 😄 😁 😆
 some funny experiments to play around with computer vision and see what my laptop's webcam can do
 # Demo
-Demo for experiments can be found [here](http://aniket965.tech/ComputerVisionfun/Demoui/public/)
+Demos for experiments can be found [here](http://aniket965.tech/ComputerVisionfun/Demoui/public/)